Kit Cox, Field Applications Engineer, Mini-Circuits Japan

-This article will provide a broad overview of the different mixer topologies, including both balanced and unbalanced architectures.
-It should be noted that, in theory, any nonlinear device can be used to make a mixer, but Schottky diodes and Field Effect Transistors (FETs) are the most common.
+Today, we’ll provide a broad overview of the different mixer topologies, including both balanced and unbalanced architectures.
+It should be noted that, in theory, any nonlinear device can be used to make a mixer, but Schottky diodes and field effect transistors (FETs) are the most common.
 Mini-Circuits designs both diode- and FET-based mixers, but the topologies here will be presented using diode mixers for simplicity.
 However, the same principles can be applied to other technologies as well.

 Unbalanced (Single Diode) Mixers